 If any program could be considered “the open-source version of Photoshop”, it would be GIMP (GNU Image Manipulation Program).
 GIMP has been around since 1995 (Photoshop launched in 1988) making it one of the oldest open source applications available.

-GIMP is pretty flexible out of the box and includes several core features that can replicate a lot of the same effects as Photoshop.
+It’s a flexible tool that includes several core features that replicate many of the same effects as Photoshop.
 GIMP is also built with extensibility in mind, meaning you can add new functionality by installing third-party plugins.

-Pinta comes with all of the basic and core functions you’d need right out of the box, including unlimited layers, full edit history, and over 35 effects for quick image adjustments.
-It can also switch between a docked interface and a free-floating window interface.
+The Linux equivalent of Paint.NET is Pinta, an app that comes with everything you need right out of the box.
+This includes all the basic and core functions, unlimited layers, full edit history, and over 35 effects for image adjustments.
+You can also switch between a docked interface and a free-floating window interface.

 What constitutes “digital painting”?
 Things like concept art, comics, textures, etc. These are all made easy by Krita’s default package of tools, including several default brushes, multiple brush engines, an advanced layering engine, and support for both raster and vector editing.

 MyPaint is certainly simpler than Krita, so don’t expect it to be as packed full of features.
 However, that doesn’t mean it’s lacking.
-It supports pressure-sensitive tablets, has an unlimited canvas size, and customizable brush options.
+MyPaint supports pressure-sensitive tablets, has an unlimited canvas size, and customizable brush options.

 If Krita is too heavy for you, then MyPaint is probably what you want.
 But if you give MyPaint a try and it’s not enough, you’ll want to switch over to Krita.

 sudo add-apt-repository ppa:achadwick/mypaint-testing sudo apt update sudo apt install mypaint